When you choose nursing, you discover opportunities

-Hands-on learning, outstanding faculty, an innovative curriculum and state-of-the-art research come together through our affiliation with the University of Vermont Medical Center, a regional referral center providing advanced care to approximately one million people in Vermont and northern New York that includes the region's only Level 1 trauma center, The University of Vermont Children's Hospital, The University of Vermont Cancer Center, the only Neonatal Intensive Care Unit (NICU) in Vermont, and comprehensive cardiovascular services and stroke treatment.
-Students benefit from an interdisciplinary education that integrates simulated clinical practice with real-world experience.
+Hands-on learning, outstanding faculty, an innovative curriculum and state-of-the-art research come together through our affiliation with The University of Vermont Medical Center, a regional referral center providing advanced care to approximately one million people in Vermont and northern New York that includes the region's only Level 1 trauma center, The University of Vermont Children's Hospital, The University of Vermont Cancer Center, and the only Neonatal Intensive Care Unit (NICU) in Vermont.
+Students benefit from an education that integrates simulated clinical practice with real-world experience.

 Why study nursing at UVM?

 The University of Vermont recognizes health care education as fundamental to its mission to transform lives by preventing illness and injury, promoting health and wellness, and assuring evidence-based clinical interventions in the management of disease and disability.
-High quality instruction and clinical practice are among the Nursing Department's highest priorities, and our clinical simulation laboratory facilitates students' development of essential clinical skills prior to entering the professional setting.
-The University of Vermont College of Nursing and Health Sciences nurse practitioner primary care practice group provides comprehensive community health care services, a practice site for faculty, and an ideal clinical learning environment for future nurse practitioners.
+High quality instruction and clinical practice are among the Nursing Department's highest priorities.
+Our clinical simulation laboratory facilitates students' development of essential clinical skills prior to entering the professional setting, and our NCLEX-RN pass rates are above the national average.
 This emphasis on excellence in programming is strengthened by our affiliation with the University of Vermont Medical Center - the primary clinical site for undergraduate nursing students - and the University of Vermont Health Network, a four-hospital system with more than 1,000 physicians, and 2,000 nurses and other clinicians in Vermont and Northern New York.

 - Bachelor of Science in Nursing